 I geek out on people and design things that make their lives a little easier

 The Measurement Ops team was drowning in a tool that made zero sense.
-I asked "why do you do it that way?" a lot โ designed something that finally matched how they think.
+I spent time actually watching how they worked, asked a lot of "wait, why do you do it that way?" questions, and designed something that finally matched how they think β not how an engineer assumed they'd think.

-Read case study โTherapists shouldn't have to hunt across 12 tabs for a resource.
-I designed something that felt like a deep breath.
-One place, everything you need.
+Therapists are already carrying so much β they shouldn't have to hunt across 12 different tabs just to find a resource for a client.
+I wanted to design something that felt like a deep breath.
+One place, everything you need, nothing in the way.

 I talk to actual humans before I touch Figma.
 What are they not saying out loud?
 That's the interesting stuff.

 I find the patterns and the 'aha' moments.
-Then figure out what the actual problem is โ usually different from what was asked.
+Then determine the actual problem, which is usually different from what was asked.

 Getting it out there is how you really learn.
 Design doesn't stop when the handoff doc is done.